Cancellation, Withdrawal and Refunds

 Please review the Student Withdrawals Policy and related documents:

-MITT Tuition Refund Schedule (effective for Winter 2020 and Spring 2020 intake)
+Tuition Refund Schedule (specific to Winter 2020 and Spring 2020 intake)

 Refunds and Student Loans